bcgov/NotifyBC/docs/docs/config/notification.md

 * messageTemplates: channel-specific message template supporting dynamic token as shown.
 Message template fields is same as those in [notification api](../api-notification/#field-message)

 ## Broadcast Push Notification Task Concurrency
 To achieve horizontal scaling, when a broadcast push notification request, hereby known as original request, is received, *NotifyBC* divides subscribers into chunks and generates a HTTP sub-request for each chunk.
 The original request supervises the execution of sub-requests.
 The chunk size is defined by config *broadcastSubscriberChunkSize*.
 All subscribers in a sub-request chunk are processed concurrently when the sub-requests are submitted.

-The orginal request submits sub-requests back to (preferably load-balanced) *NotifyBC* server cluster for processing.
+The original request submits sub-requests back to (preferably load-balanced) *NotifyBC* server cluster for processing.
 Sub-request submission is throttled by config *broadcastSubRequestBatchSize*. *broadcastSubRequestBatchSize* defines the upper limit of the number of Sub-requests that can be processed at any given time.

 As an example, assuming the total number of subscribers for a notification is 1,000,000, *broadcastSubscriberChunkSize* is 1,000 and *broadcastSubRequestBatchSize* is 10, *NotifyBC* will divide the 1M subscribers into 1,000 chunks and generates 1,000 sub-requests, one for each chunk.
 The 1,000 sub-requests will be submitted back to *NotifyBC* cluster to be processed.
 The original request will ensure at most 10 sub-requests are submitted and being processed at any given time.
 In fact, the only time concurrency is less than 10 is near the end of the task when remaining sub-requests is less than 10.
 When a sub-request is received by *NotifyBC* cluster, all 1,000 subscribers are processed concurrently.
 Suppose each sub-request (i.e. 1,000 subscribers) takes 1 minute to process on average, then the total time to dispatch notifications to 1M subscribers takes 1,000/10 = 100min, or 1hr40min.